msanatan/msanatan.github.io/blog/2019/january-2019-game-project-swerve/index.md

 const scaleRatio = Math.min(window.innerWidth / nativeWidth, window.innerHeight / nativeHeight);
 ```

 And now every single sprite and movement would be multiplied by the scale ratio.
 Scaling works when everything is position relatively.
-I got this solution from <https://stackoverflow.com/questions/33515707/scaling-a-javascript-canvas-game-properly>.
+I got this solution from <a href="https://stackoverflow.com/questions/33515707/scaling-a-javascript-canvas-game-properly" target="_blank" rel="nofollow noopener noreferrer">https://stackoverflow.com/questions/33515707/scaling-a-javascript-canvas-game-properly</a>.
 I don't like how manual this scaling is, the ideal solution would be to have the scale ratio applied throughout.
 For a game with this small scope it suffices.

 ## Adding a Menu